troyerta/recipes/src/recipes/6-Bread/troyer-banana-bread.md

 ---
 6. Mix in the salt.
 ---
-7. Mix in the bananas and flour.
+7. Mix in the flour.
 ---
+8. Mix in the bananas.
+---
-8. Bake at 350 deg F for 1 hr.
+9. Bake at 350 deg F for 1 hr.
 ---

 ## Tags